bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-2b">8.2b Coloring</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We mentioned earlier some attributes called flood-colour and flood- opacity that can be used with the feDropShadow primitive.
+<p>We mentioned earlier some attributes called flood-colour and flood-
+opacity that can be used with the feDropShadow primitive.
 There's another primitive these can also be applied to and to which they originally belonged: feFlood.
 The feFlood primitive is very basic; it requires no input and simply floods the filter region with a specific color and opacity.
-By itself, it's not especially interesting, but it can be useful when combined with other primitives.
+By itself, it's not especially interesting, but it can be useful when combined with other primitives.</p>

-Other more capable color-related primitives exist called feColorMatrix and feComponentTransfer.
-The latter is too advanced to cover in this book so we'll limit ourselves to feColorMatrix and feFlood.
+<p>Other more capable color-related primitives exist called feColorMatrix
+and feComponentTransfer.
+The latter is too advanced to cover in this book so we'll limit ourselves to feColorMatrix and feFlood.</p>

-Let's set up a sketch and put these to use.
+<p>Let's set up a sketch and put these to use.</p>

-Instead of copying our template folder, let's copy our first grid example, which I labelled 07-regular-grids (see Chapter 4).
+<p>Instead of copying our template folder, let's copy our first grid
+example, which I labelled 07-regular-grids (see Chapter 4).
 Copy and rename this folder to something like 21-colour-filter.
-Leaving the rest of the code as is, replace the body of the nested for loop with the
+Leaving the rest of the code as is, replace the body of the nested for loop with the following:</p>
-following:

 <pre>
 if (Gen.chance(55)) {